Stable and Scalable Deep Predictive Coding Networks with Meta-Prediction Errors

 TL;DR: Meta-PCN fixes deep PCN training instabilities—PE imbalance and exploding/vanishing prediction errors—via a meta-PE loss and weight variance regularization, yielding statistically significant gains on CIFAR-10/100 and TinyImageNet.

 Abstract: Predictive Coding Networks (PCNs) offer a biologically inspired alternative to conventional deep neural networks.
 However, their scalability is hindered by severe training instabilities that intensify with network depth.
 Through dynamical mean-field analyses, we identify two fundamental pathologies that impede deep PCN training: (1) prediction error (PE) imbalance that leads to uneven learning across layers, characterized by error concentration at network boundaries; and (2) exploding and vanishing prediction errors (EVPE) sensitive to weight variance.
-To address these challenges, we propose Meta-PCN, a unified framework that incorporates two synergistic components: (1) loss based on meta-prediction errors, which minimizes PEs of PEs to linearize the nonlinear inference dynamics; and (2) weight regularization that combines normalization and clipping to regulate weight variance and mitigate EVPE.
-Extensive experimental validation on CIFAR-10/100 and TinyImageNet demonstrates that Meta-PCN statistically significant improvements over conventional PCN and backpropagation across most architectures, while maintaining biological plausibility.
+To address these challenges, we propose Meta-PCN, a unified framework that incorporates two synergistic components: (1) a loss based on meta-prediction error, which minimizes PEs of PEs to linearize the nonlinear inference dynamics; and (2) weight regularization that employs normalization to regulate weight variance and mitigate EVPE.
+Extensive experimental validation on CIFAR-10/100 and TinyImageNet demonstrates that Meta-PCN \rev{achieves} statistically significant improvements over conventional PCNs, outperforming backpropagation in most tested configurations, while preserving the local learning rules of PCNs.

 Supplementary Material: zip